-

 Notify candidates of other possible positions

 If a candidate has applied to one position, chances are they really want to work for your company.
-So if you have other open positions, you could share these in the email.
+So if you have other open and similar positions, you could share these in the email.
 This shows that you value the applicant’s skills and qualities and want to engage with them despite not being the right fit for the particular position they applied for originally.

 Statistics can help to rationalise rejection